Behavioral Neuroscience Program

 The Learning Environment

-Program faculty conduct groundbreaking nationally recognized research on motivated behaviors, pain, auditory processing, ingestive behavior, drug addiction, and synaptic plasticity.
+Program faculty conduct groundbreaking nationally recognized research on motivated behaviors, pain, ingestive behavior, drug addiction, and synaptic plasticity.
 A number of adjunct faculty contribute to the intellectual breadth of our program, and our students interact with a larger neuroscience community at UB, making our program a particularly rich and diverse intellectual environment.

 Through a close and personalized student-mentor relationship, students gain an appreciation for programmatic problem-oriented, rather than technique-oriented, research.
 Our goal is to produce sophisticated, versatile scientists and teachers who will contribute meaningfully to academia and industry.